bemto/bemto-components/Comparison.md

 ### [Extending styles](https://www.styled-components.com/docs/basics#extending-styles)

 </th><tr><td colspan="2">
 Note: not exactly the same if you'd want to style all the buttons from outside (possible for bemto, not possible for extend): `${Button}` wouldn't match `TomatoButton`.
+Thus, the bemto variant is closer to the wrapping with an extra `styled`, like `TomatoButton = styled(Button)`.
 </td></tr></tr><tr><td>

 ``` jsx